ruslanaprus/goit-academy-dev-hw11/README.md

 - **org.example.util**: Helps out with rendering HTML pages, like a cat making sure everything’s just right.

   - `ThymeleafRenderer`: Handles Thymeleaf templates, including error pages for when things don't go as planned.
-- **webapp/WEB-INF/templates**: Home of the HTML templates for all the pages.

-  - `time.html`: The main template for showing the time, cat photo, and activity.
-  - `error.html`: The template that gives you a heads-up if something’s not quite right.

-## Tools and Technologies

-We’ve got some cool tech in our cat basket:

-- **Java 21**: The core programming language used for the project.
-- **Jakarta Servlet API**: For handling HTTP requests and responses.
-- **Thymeleaf**: For rendering dynamic HTML content, like a cozy cat box.
-- **SLF4J and Logback**: For keeping track of all cattivities.
-- **JUnit 5**: For making sure everything’s working purrfectly.
-- **Mockito**: For mocking objects during testing.
-- **JUnit & Mockito**: For writing and executing unit tests.
-- **Gradle**: Used for dependency management and building the project as a WAR (Web Application Archive) file.

-## Functionality

-The application provides the following functionalities:

-1. **Display Current Time**: Shows you the time in the time zone you choose.
-If you don’t specify one, it defaults to UTC—like a cat that always knows where the sun is.
-2. **Time Zone Validation**: Checks if the time zone is valid using `TimezoneValidateFilter`.
-If it’s not, it’ll use a cookie-stored time zone if it finds one.
-3. **Display Cat Activities**: Shows different cat images and activities based on the time of day—like naps, playtime, or midnight zoomies.
-4. **Cookie Storage**: Remembers your chosen time zone in a cookie for the next time you visit.
-5. **Error Handling**: Shows an intimidating, but cute error message if the time zone isn’t quite right.
-6. **Formatted Time**: Displays the time in `yyyy-MM-dd HH:mm:ss` format, including the UTC offset.

 ## Usage Instructions